 WordPress.com has a free plan for a [yourwebsite].wordpress.com subdomain.
 The Personal Plan runs $4/mo when billed annually.
 You can have a custom domain, but it’s limited by designs and storage space.
 The Premium Plan run $8/mo when billed annually.
 It adds more space and some more feature upgrades.

 The Business Plan runs $25/mo when billed annually.
 It adds Google Analytics, more design options, unlimited storage – and critically – allows for 3rd party themes & plugins (which opens up a universe of extension options).

 Keep in mind that both these companies only allow a single site on these plans.

 Self-hosted WordPress is 100% free software that you can install on any server.
-If you are real geek, you can technically run it for free off a home server.
+If you are a real geek, you can technically run it for free off a home server.
 But realistically, your main cost will be paying for shared Linux hosting.
 You can get good hosting for less than $3/mo when billed annually – that renews at only $8/mo when billed annually.

-Either way, self-hosted WordPress will have much cheaper pricing both relatively and absolutely no matter what host you use.
+Either way, self-hosted WordPress will have much cheaper pricing both relatively and absolutely no matter what WordPress host you use.

 With self-hosted WordPress, you’re not only getting a cheaper price month to month, you are also getting the ability to have unlimited features, unlimited design options and *unlimited websites.*